 Will the potential impacts of these projects be properly assessed?

 Yes.
 A Regional Environmental Assessment (REA) will be undertaken to assess the individual and cumulative impacts of the proposed projects on the Selenge river basin.
-The projects that pass the REA stage will be pursued through Environmental and Social Impact Assessment (ESIA) and a Feasibility Study.
-The purpose of these studies is to make sure all impacts from potential investments are properly assessed.
+The projects that pass the REA stage could be pursued through Environmental and Social Impact Assessment (ESIA) and a Feasibility Study.
+The purpose of these studies would be to make sure all impacts from potential investments are properly assessed.
 This includes potential impacts on communities, both in Mongolia and Russia, as well as impacts on the Lake Baikal and Selenge river ecosystems.

 Will there be consultations with potentially affected communities?

 Yes.
 As required by World Bank operational policies in general and the World Bank’s policy on environmental assessment (OP 4.01) the draft REA outcomes will be consulted upon with potentially affected communities in both Mongolia and Russia.

 In total, 11 consultation meetings on draft TORs for REA and ESIA for both proposed projects were held in Buryatia, the Russian Federation, during March 20-31, 2017.
 More than 1,300 stakeholders including local residents, representatives from non-governmental organizations, local authorities and the government participated in these consultations, which were held in Ulan-Ude city, Tarbagatay village of Tarbagataiskii district, Ust–Barguzin village of Bargunskii district, Goryachinsk village of Pribaikalskii district, Turuntaeva village of Pribaikalskii district, Kabansk village of Kabanskii district, Gusino-Ozersk town of Selengiinskii district, Severo-Baikalsk of Severobaikalskii district and Nijneangarsk village of Severobaikalskii district.